agent-indigo/btre-web/README.md

 - Third party resources retrieved from CDNs instead of locally bundled

-- Redirect staff members to admin area after logging in through user-facing login page
+- Redirect staff to admin area after logging in through user-facing login page

 - Added a link in the `nav` to the admin area that only appears when a staff member is logged in